Minto Communities GTA

-Effective immediately ALL Minto GTA Sales Centre’s are CLOSED
+Effective immediately ALL Minto Communities GTA Presentation Centre’s are CLOSED.

-Minto Communities is committed to providing open communication relevant to our Toronto operations regarding COVID-19 throughout the duration of this situation.
+Minto Communities is committed to providing open communication relevant to our Toronto and GTA operations regarding COVID-19 throughout the duration of this situation.

 As a community builder, local employer and as construction professionals, the health and safety of our homeowners, employees and trade partners is of the utmost importance to us.
 This is something we prioritize on a daily basis – and will continue to throughout this stressful time.
 The wellbeing of the community and the lives we impact is at the core of Minto’s vision – building better places to live, work and play.

 As part of our civic responsibility, we are committed to standing united with the local and global community in taking recommended precautions.
 In light of this, we have amplified health and safety measures for our staff and homeowners.
 Learn more on the following:

 Presentation Centre: Visits are temporarily by appointment only.
 Please contact us by phone or email, click the link below for access to all our project contacts.

 Design Centre: As of January 14, 2021, the Minto Communities GTA Design Centre is temporarily closed.